virrr03-bot/Web_Dev/README.md

-# VIT Clubs Portal
+# VIT Clubs Management Website

 An interactive website for managing various clubs at Vishwakarma Institute of Technology.

 ## Features
+- Responsive design using Bootstrap
+- Background video on homepage

-- Video background for enhanced visual appeal
+- Object-oriented JavaScript for club management
+- Interactive forms for:
-- Interactive club committee management
+  - Club committee updates
-- Success stories section with email functionality
+  - Success stories management
-- Client-side storage for data persistence
+- Client-side credential storage
-- Form validation using JavaScript
+- Form validation
-- Modern and responsive design using CSS3
+- Email functionality for success stories

 ## Setup Instructions

-1. Place the website files in your htdocs folder
+1. Clone the repository
-2. Add a background video file (MP4 format) in the `assets` folder named `background.mp4`
-3. Open `index.html` in a web browser to view the website
+2. Open the project in a web browser
+3. Use the login/register functionality to access club management features

 ## Project Structure